Horst Kroll: Can-Am years

 Kroll won the 1985 season opener at Mosport, his first victory in eight years and 62 starts.
 American newcomer Rick Miaskiewicz led off the start in the same Galles Frissbee Unser Jr. and Villeneuve Sr. drove to their championships, but Kroll took over when Miaskiewicz spun off at Turn One.
 Making the day even more celebratory, Joe DeMarco took third in another Horst Kroll Racing entry.

 Miaskiewicz scored three victories and the 1985 championship with Kroll second behind him each time for second in points.
 In Mosport's 1986 opener he topped his first win by qualifying fastest and leading from the start, with IMSA star Bill Adam second in another Kroll entry, a Frissbee KR4.

 After the SCCA announced the series would fold after four races, Kroll became its final champion by adding to the season-opening victory with a fourth at Summit Point, WV, second at St. Louis, MO and another second at Mosport's fall race.
 Paul Tracy took the Can-am finale in the Kroll team's KR4; it was the 17-year-old's first step beyond the starter formulas on the way to Indy Car stardom.

 The Can-Am competitors tried salvaging their brand of racing by forming a new organization, Championship Auto Teams, adding a single race at Hallet, OK to the Can-Am races to create the CAT Thunder Car Championship.
 Kroll took its title along with his Can-Am laurels by finishing sixth at Hallett.

 He committed to defending his CAT title in 1987 while offering his team cars to guest drivers to create larger starting fields, as he had with young Tracy at Mosport's Can-Am finale.
-Villeneuve Sr. drove the KR4 to second behind Bill Tempero in CAT's visit to Canada's best-known oval, Sanair Raceway, QC with Kroll fourth in KR3 and John Macaluso sixth in KR5.
+Villeneuve Sr. drove the KR4 to second behind Bill Tempero in CAT's visit to Canada's best-known oval, Sanair Super Speedway, QC with Kroll fourth in KR3 and John Macaluso sixth in KR5.

 Kroll also took third behind Tempero at Milwaukee and eighth at Phoenix for third in points behind the American oval racing veteran.